-Greg Nemes is a multidisciplinary designer, technologist, and amateur naturalist in Providence, Rhode Island.
+Greg Nemes is a multidisciplinary designer, technologist, and amateur naturalist in Los Angeles and Providence, Rhode Island.
 He builds on his passion for the natural world and helping those who protect it by working exclusively with environmental and community organizations.
 Greg is Founder and Director of Tanager Creative.

 Greg graduated from Bowling Green State University with a Bachelors of Architecture in 2009, placing second in the Senior Architectural Thesis Competition.
 Greg then moved to Providence, Rhode Island to pursue a Masters of Architecture from the Rhode Island School of Design, graduating in 2012 with honors and the Alpha Rho Chi medal for community leadership.
 While enrolled at RISD, greg also acquired a Teaching Certificate Level 1 from the Brown University Sheridan Center for Teaching and Learning.
 At RISD, Greg held a variety of leadership positions, including Vice-President of the Graduate Student Government, and director of RISD Quickies – a series of student-taught, student-organized workshops.
 For these efforts Greg received the Student Leadership Award from the Office of Student Life.